constellation-mc/commander/docs/Commands.md

 :::

 ### `commander:random`
 This command type takes a weighted list of other commands and randomly executes some of them.
-By default, it rolls only once, but the number of rolls can be adjusted using the optional `rolls` field.
+By default, it rolls only once, but the number of rolls can be adjusted using the optional `rolls` field (Supports [Arithmetica](Arithmetica)).

 ::: details Example
 ```json